Fixing the Funnel — +9.4% Conversion Uplift for ZooRoyal

 Category page

-A cleaner product grid with simplified, consolidated filter logic and improved sorting.
-The layout was designed mobile-first, with white space and emphasis principles applied consistently.
-Users could scan products faster and filter without feeling overwhelmed.
+A cleaner product grid with simplified filters and better sorting.
+Designed mobile-first, with white space and emphasis applied consistently.
+Users can scan faster and filter without feeling overwhelmed.

 Checkout cart

-The cart was redesigned confidence-first: affirming copy, a clear price breakdown, Payback points surfaced at the decision moment, and visible payment methods.
-The mobile form was optimised for single-thumb use, reducing the physical effort of completing a purchase on a phone.
+The cart was redesigned around confidence: reassuring copy, a clear price breakdown, Payback points at the right moment, and payment methods you can actually see.
+The mobile form was built for one-handed use.

 Checkout confirm & flow

-Error states were reworked to be unmissable on mobile — larger, better positioned, and colour-coded.
-Payment methods became editable inline with auto address pre-fill from PayPal or saved cards.
-The sign-in overlay was simplified, removing unnecessary steps that had been adding friction without adding security.
+Error states were made impossible to miss on mobile — larger, better positioned, colour-coded.
+Payment methods became editable inline with auto address fill from PayPal or saved cards.
+The sign-in overlay was simplified by removing steps that added friction without adding security.

 All targets met or exceeded

-The conversion improvement landed at the top end of the €1.2M–€3M business case.
-The guest checkout gap narrowed from 16 to under 5 percentage points.
+The conversion uplift landed at the top end of the €1.2M–€3M business case.
+The guest checkout gap shrank from 16% to under 5%.
 Payment step drop-off fell by nearly a third.

 Acting on what's already known

-Scope was drawn deliberately — and the extended engagement was proof it was the right call.
-The deeper learning: when research already exists, the challenge is having the discipline to act on it.
+We were deliberate about scope, and the extended engagement proved it was the right call.
+The real lesson: when the research already exists, the hard part is actually acting on it.
 The 2019 lab test had named the filter problem.
 The 2020 analytics had flagged the guest checkout gap.
-The work was synthesising those signals into a coherent redesign — and choosing what not to fix so what shipped could be done well.
+The work was pulling those findings into one redesign — and choosing what not to fix, so what we shipped could be done properly.